JorjaFox/website/_posts-old-blog/2015-10-14-jorjapedia-to-library.md

 <h2>Is everything done?</h2>

-Almost all the <em>content</em> is imported.
+Almost all the _content_ is imported.
 There are 16 pages that I still have to pull in, but they were weird one-off pages that weren't linked anywhere.
 Also there are still some layout and design tweaks to be made, like at the top of the TV show pages.
 I want to make that prettier and less of a list, but the content is there.

 <h2>I think you should....</h2>